At some point, you will have to store your electric scooter.

 Storing an electric scooter in an apartment can be quite tricky.
 I’ve had to do this a few times, and it’s never a pleasant experience.

 You will mostly want to follow the same general tips from above.
-One exception might be using the original packaging – that adds a bit more volume to the stored scooter, volume which your apartment may not have, so you may have to skip that part.
+One exception might be using the original packaging – that adds a bit more volume to the stored scooter, a volume that your apartment may not have, so you may have to skip that part.

 How to store your electric scooter in a garage

-If you think you have no choice but to store your scooter outside, try to remove the battery at least and store it inside.
-Also, make sure to use a good waterproof cover (maybe even two of those), and do your best to secure the scooter with several locks of different types.
+If you don’t have a choice but to store your scooter outside, try to remove the battery and store it inside.
+Also, make sure to use a waterproof cover (maybe even two of those) and secure the scooter with several locks.

 How to store your electric scooter during the winter

-In general, most of us do not ride our scooters in the winter, and most of us are concerned with storing the scooter during the winter or rainy months, so let’s address that next.
+In general, most of us do not ride our scooters in the winter, and most of us are concerned with storing the scooter during the winter or rainy months.